jaalto/project--emacs-epackage-template/README.rst

     git checkout -b master

     # Select PACKAGE NAME.
-If this were library, you would have used
+If this would have been a library, you
-    # "lib-*" prefix for package name.
-If this would have been mode,
+    # would have used "lib-*" prefix for package name.
+If this were a
-    # you would have used "*-mode" suffix.
+    # minor or major mode, you would have added "*-mode" suffix.

     Edir [-h] toggle toggle.el